-Chrissy Crowley, from Margaree, has an impressive list of awards, nominations, and international appearances.
-She embraces her Celtic roots and makes them her own, through original compositions coupled with contemporary arrangements of traditional tunes.
+Fiddler Chrissy Crowley, from Margaree, Cape Breton has an impressive list of awards, nominations, and international appearances.
+Chrissy embraces her Celtic roots and makes them her own, through original compositions coupled with contemporary arrangements of traditional tunes.

-Rachel Davis, from Baddeck, spends her time switching from international festival stages to small local dances at home.
-In a genre that sees many performers pushing the envelope and testing new waters, her style of playing trad tunes in a trad way is a refreshing reminder of why the Cape Breton fiddle style drives so hard, and is so sought after.
+Rachel Davis from Baddeck, Cape Breton spends her time switching from international festival stages to small local dances at home.
+In a genre that sees many performers pushing the envelope and testing new waters, her style of playing traditional tunes in a traditional way is a refreshing reminder of why the Cape Breton fiddle style drives so hard, and is so sought after.

-Colin Grant, from Sydney, has been touring steadily as a solo performer, and with Sprag Session.
-His respect for traditional style, combined with his drive to take the Celtic fiddle to new places results in an exciting sound that is as much Buddy MacMaster as it is Ashley MacIssac.
+Colin Grant from Sydney, Cape Breton has been touring steadily as a solo performer, as well as with Sprag Session.
+His respect for traditional style, combined with his drive to take the Celtic fiddle to new places results in an exciting sound that is as much Buddy MacMaster as it is Ashley MacIsaac

-Jason Roach, from Cheticamp, is one of the most impressive piano players you will ever hear.
-With a style all his own, and an unparalleled intensity on the keys, you'll have to remind yourself that there are other players on the stage.
+Jason Roach, from Chéticamp, Cape Breton is one of the most impressive piano players you will ever hear.
+With a style all his own, and an unparalleled intensity on the keys, you'll have to remind yourself that there's other players on the stage.